jabill/scrambled-app/README.md

-# Scrambled
+# Scrambeld

-**Official website for the Scrambled word puzzle game**
+**Official website for the Scrambeld word puzzle game**

 🎮 **[Visit the Live Site](https://jabill.github.io/scrambled-app/
 ├── support.html                                      # Support scrambled-app/ FAQ page)**

 ---

-## About Scrambled
+## About Scrambeld

-Scrambled is a fast-paced word puzzle game where you unscramble letters before time runs out.
+Scrambeld is a fast-paced word puzzle game where you unscramble letters before time runs out.
 Test your vocabulary, challenge yourself with daily puzzles, and track your progress across multiple difficulty levels.

 ### Key Features